brooklynrail/brooklynrail-platform/content/donate/_index.md

 ---
 title: Donate to the Brooklyn Rail
 headline: Donate to the Brooklyn Rail
-deck: Help us raise $150,000 by the end of the year
+deck: Help us raise $150,000 for our Winter Campaign
 summary: Your annual winter support keeps the Rail independent, relevant, and free
 ---